-- Include an announcement in your bulletin or email correspondence with your congregants to let them know the cut-off date for all giving to be receipted in 2019, including non-cash gifts such as stocks, etc.
+- Include an announcement in your bulletin or email correspondence with your congregants to let them know the cut-off date for all giving to be receipted in the current calendar year, including non-cash gifts such as stocks, etc.

 - Finalize your budget for next year if your fiscal year-end is December 31.
 Here are 10 steps to help.

 - Perform variance review of the income statement (actual vs. budget).
 This process may affect decisions about next year’s budget.

 - Verify that your church is in compliance with all debt covenants.
 If not, speak with your lender about instances of noncompliance before year end.

 - Designate your minister’s housing allowance and obtain approval from the board prior to January 1.

 - Get annual conflict of interest forms signed and reviewed.

 - Prepare and send donor statements.
 While churches are only required to provide receipts for individual contributions of $250 or more, it’s a best practice to provide an annual statement to all donors.

 - Reconcile the donor system to the general ledger.
 Investigate any significant differences.

 - If your church is an Applicable Large Employer under the Affordable Care Act and also in its annual benefit enrollment period, ensure that any employee who chooses to opt out of the health benefit plan completes an Opt-Out Election Certificate and furnishes proof of enrollment in another qualified group health benefit plan from a source other than your church’s plan before coverage is terminated.